Polycystic ovary syndrome (PCOS)

 Before your appointment, make a list of:

-- Symptoms you've been having, and for how long
+- Symptoms you've been having, and for how long.

-- Questions to ask your health care provider
+- Questions to ask your healthcare professional.

 Some basic questions to ask include: